- How It Works

 1) What is the purpose of EliteMeetings.com?

-EliteMeetings.com provides planners a complimentary, comprehensive, and peer-rated research tool for locating and sourcing top hotels in the United States, Canada, the Caribbean, Latin America, and Europe.
+EliteMeetings.com provides planners a complimentary, comprehensive, and peer-rated research tool for locating and sourcing top hotels in the United States, Canada, the Caribbean, Latin America, Europe, and beyond.

 2) What will I find at EliteMeetings.com?

 Many things!
-The more than 3,000 hotels on our site include full-color photos and hotel descriptions that place special emphasis on meeting-related amenities.
+The more than 4,200 hotels on our site include photos and hotel descriptions that emphasize meeting-related amenities.
 A mapping feature allows planners to pinpoint venue locations.
-Extensive sidebars give at-a-glance details of meeting space, guest rooms, food & beverage averages, dining options, seasonal rates, hot dates, taxes, airport proximities, business amenities, and activities both onsite and nearby.
+Extensive sidebars give at-a-glance details of meeting space, guest rooms, food & beverage averages, dining options, seasonal rates, hot dates, taxes, airport proximities, business amenities, and activities onsite and nearby.

 Planners can use the search results to generate RFPs (powered by SpeedRFP) for multiple hotels at once.
-EliteMeetings.com's intuitive, trackable RFP tool results in multiple responses--often within minutes or hours.
-When it's time to talk numbers, planners can negotiate directly with the hotel or resort, thereby capitalizing on their own relationships and negotiating skills to book meetings.
+EliteMeetings.com's intuitive, trackable RFP tool results in multiple responses.
+When it's time to talk numbers, planners negotiate directly with the hotel or resort, thereby capitalizing on their own relationships and negotiating skills to book meetings.

-EliteMeetings.com also includes a Community Forum for its members.
-Complimentary membership includes exclusive meeting package offers, special discounted rates over need-date periods, up-to-the-minute press releases from Elite Certified hotels, industry news, and hotel peer reviews to keep professional planners at the top of their game.
+EliteMeetings.com also includes exclusive meeting package offers, special discounted rates over need-date periods, up-to-the-minute press releases from Elite Certified hotels, industry news, and hotel peer reviews to keep professional planners at the top of their game.

 3) What does it mean to be Elite Certified?

-The top criteria considered by the board include the arrival experience, accommodations, food & beverage, conference services, meeting facilities, recreational options, amenities, and most importantly, service.
-Elite Certified status is subject to annual review.
+Criteria considered by the board include the arrival experience, accommodations, food & beverage, conference services, meeting facilities, recreational options, amenities, and most importantly, service.

 View Elite Standards